awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_serverless workflows/Readme.md

 ## Understand the workflow

-The following figure shows the workflow that is created by following this tutorial.
+The following figure shows the workflow you'll create with this tutorial.

 ![AWS Tracking Application](images/lambda1.png)

-The following describes each step:
+The following is what happens at each step in the workflow:
++ **Start** -  Initiates the workflow.
-+ **Open Case** – Handles a support ticket Id value (the Id value is passed to the workflow).
++ **Open Case** – Handles a support ticket ID value by passing it to the workflow.
 + **Assign Case** – Assigns the support case to an employee and stores the data in a DynamoDB table.
-+ **Send Email** – Sends the employee an email message by using the Amazon Simple Email Service (SES) to inform them there is a new ticket.
++ **Send Email** – Sends the employee an email message by using the Amazon Simple Email Service (Amazon SES) to inform them there is a new ticket.
++ **End** - Stops the workflow.

-## Create an IAM role that is used to execute Lambda functions
+## Create an IAM role that's used to execute Lambda functions

-Create two IAM roles:
+Create the following two IAM roles:
 + **lambda-support** - Used to invoke Lamdba functions.
-+ **workflow-support** - Used to AWS Step functions to invoke workflow.
++ **workflow-support** - Used to enable AWS Step Functions to invoke the workflow.

-The AWS Services used in this tutorial are Amazon DynamoDB and Amazon SES.
-The lambda-support role has to have policies that enables it to invoke these services.
-This is how you can invoke AWS Services from a Lambda function.
+This tutorial uses the DynamoDB and Amazon SES services.
+The ``lambda-support`` role has to have policies that enable it to invoke these services from a Lambda function.

 #### Create an IAM role